dmarku/pgs-final/Readme.md

 npm run build
 ```

 This creates a _bundle.js_ file.
-You can the serve the project directory with a HTTP server.
-Load the index.html in the
+You can then serve the project directory with a HTTP server.
+Load the index.html in a browser.
+You should see a fullscreen 3D scene.
+Use the mouse to pan around the scene, scroll to zoom in and out.